forestgrape/coronavirus/index.md

 - Distancing reduces infection risk.

-- Outside is safe,  <strong>if distance is kept</strong>.
+- Outside is safe,  if distance is kept.
 However beware the corridor and stairwell.
 Limit or ideally avoid public transport and crowded cars.
 Ideally walk or cycle directly from home.
 Taking into consideration, that most people especially children will and should go outside right where they live, it is polite to make limited usage of cars for leisure in cities - it is nicer and safer with light traffic.

 - Ventilate your rooms regularly by opening all windows for 5 minutes.
 If possibly  infected, always ventilate your room before opening the door of your room and your flat.
 [Ventilation](#ventilation) has been shown to be effective.